Alexey-T/SynWrite/Wiki/Plugins manual installation.md

 For Event plugins, values separated with ";" are:

-* Module - for Python plugins it's prefix "py:" plus Python module name.
+* module - for Python plugins it's prefix "py:" plus Python module name.
-* Events list - for Python plugins it's comma-separated list of supported event names, which are listed at [py event names].
+* events list - for Python plugins it's comma-separated list of supported event names, which are listed at [py event names].
-* Lexers list (optional, comma-separated).
+* lexers list (optional, comma-separated).